USEPA/AMET/docs/AMET_Install_Guide_v13.md

 from Section 2 in the corresponding directories indicated below.

 #### Meteorological output data
-**WRF** - Untar the example data file **XXXXXX** in the directory **$AMETBASE**.
+**WRF** (43 GB uncompressed; 16 GB compressed) - Untar the example data file **metExample** in the directory **$AMETBASE**.
 It will automatically populate the **$AMETBASE/model_data/MET/metExample** directory with these WRF model outputs.
 This tarball contains one month of **WRF** outputs in netCDF format (reduced variable output).
 The temporal range is July 1 2011 0:00 UTC to July 31 2011 23:00 UTC with a spatial domain covering the continental U.S. at 12-km resolution.

  **MPAS** - The example data file for WRF also contains with **MPAS** model output and put in the same **$AMETBASE/model_data/MET/metExample** directory.
 This tarball contains one month of **MPAS** outputs in netCDF format.
 The temporal range is July 1 2013 0:00 UTC to July 31 2013 23:00 UTC with a global mesh that ranges from 92 km global to 25 km over the continental U.S.